 In 2020, Joe was looking for an original Marshall Blues Breaker Mk1 and was shocked by the high price and demand for vintage pedals.
 Being an incurable tech junkie, he dug into the rare circuit schematics of discontinued pedals.
 He realized he could build his own that A) sounded identical to the originals and B) used higher quality components than other modern reproductions.
 So he started developing his first prototype in 2020 and launched his first pedal, Harby Centauri, in 2022.

 Joe’s goal is to keep producing recreations of rare pedals that stay true to the originals.
 He’s got more designs in the pipeline, so keep checking in to see what’s been released.
-Currently, you can buy the Centauri, BMF, and Noble Tone pedals.
+Currently, you can buy the Centauri, BMF, Noble Tone, and Centauri modified pedals.